pimcore/pimcore/doc/Development_Documentation/20_Extending_Pimcore/13_Bundle_Developers_Guide/05_Pimcore_Bundles/01_Installers.md

 Generated new migration class to "src/AppBundle/Migrations/Version20170822151849.php"
 ```

-This migration class defines an `up` and `down` method which are executed when the migration is executed/reverted.
+This migration class defines `up` and `down` methods which are executed when the migration is executed/reverted.
 You can
 use the same `schema` object as above or add raw SQL queries:

 ```php